Call us 01278 726 982

 The + encompasses a range of other identities relating to sexual orientation and gender identity.
 This could include, but is not limited to, Asexual, Pansexual, Genderfluid, Genderqueer, Non-binary, Trans, Questioning, Queer and Intersex.
 The LGBT+ acronym includes a spectrum of identities that fall within it, with many variations on the acronym also existing.
 You may have seen LGBT, LGBTQ, LGBTI, LGBTIQ or even LGBTTQQIAP.
 Different people use different acronyms but the most commonly used and accepted one is LGBT+.

-Let’s take some of the issues that are specific to LGBT+ people.
+Within the course we look to understand, question and explore the issues that are specific to LGBT+ people.
 This could include:

 • Coming out